 Calculating Intrinsic Value

 For dividend-yielding stocks, for example, the dividend discount model provides a mathematical formula that aims to find the intrinsic value of a stock based on its dividend growth over a certain period of time.
-Here is what is a dividend: periodic income given to shareholders by a company.
+Dividends are periodic income given to shareholders by a company.

 Upon calculating the dividend discount model, an investor could then compare the answer to the current market value of a stock.
 If market value were to be lower, then the stock could be seen as undervalued and a good buy.
 If market value were to be higher, then the stock could be seen as overvalued and not worth buying or possibly an opportunity to sell short.